cognitivetech/ollama-ebook-summary/README.md

 Later, I'll take the leaders from this round and perform a more detailed analysis of their work.
 I'll also be following models from their creators, to see if future models perform better on these tasks.

-**NOTE: on the use of Ollama**
+**Note on Ollama**\
-[Ollama has a feature](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) where you input the model location, template, and parameters to a Model file, which it uses to save a copy of your LLM using your specified configuration.
+Ollama uses [Modelfiles](https://github.com/ollama/ollama/blob/main/docs/modelfile.md) where you input the model location, template, and parameters to a text file, which it uses to save a copy of your LLM using your specified configuration.
 This makes it easy to demo various models without having to always be fussing around with parameters.

 I've kept the parameters same for all models except chat template, but I will share you the template I'm using for each, so you can see precisely how I use the template.

 You can let me know if I'd get better results from the following models using a differently configured Modelfile.

+For more information see my [Ollama Walkthrough](walkthrough).

 ### Mistral 7b Instruct 0.2 Q8 GGUF